 - Will demonstrate leadership experience and/or a strong desire to work with the department as a student leader.

-The selection process includes an application, 2 letters of recommendation, and a series of interviews.
+The selection process includes an application, an interview, and participation in a group process.

-Interested students should contact the Residence Life office at x2404.
+Interested students should contact the Residence Life office at x 3950 or e-mail firstname.lastname@example.org.
 As you consider this position, speak with your RA or any Residence Life staff member about the job.
 You will find that the current staff has found it to be a truly valuable and challenging experience.
-As an RA you will assist other students and in the process you will develop skills that are applicable in your future career.
+As an RA you will assist other students and, in the process, you will develop skills that are applicable in your future career.